EMA CHMP gives positive opinion on isatuximab combination for newly diagnosed myeloma patients

 There were higher rates of serious adverse events in patients receiving isatuximab, (70.7% compared with 67.4% in patients not receiving isatuximab).
 Side effects of isatuximab include neutropenia (low levels of neutrophils, a type of white blood cell), infusion reactions (occur during or shortly after infusion), pneumonia (infection of the lungs), upper respiratory tract infection (such as nose and throat infections), diarrhoea, bronchitis (inflammation of the airways in the lungs).
 The most common serious side effects are pneumonia (20% of patients) and febrile neutropenia (4%) (low white blood cell counts with fever).

-The European Commission now has approximately 60 days in which to consider and adopt the CHMP Commission recommendation.
+The European Commission now has approximately 60 days in which to consider and adopt the CHMP recommendation.
 If adopted by the Commission, pricing and reimbursement decisions will then be taken at country level.